Ant0n313/Basics/README.md

 # Basics
-Some basic code to start with and to know in C++
+Some basic code to start with and to know in C